TRAVELING TO MEXICO WITH DIABETES

 You could also take advantage of the opportunity to discover a new city by bicycle.
 Cycling is an exercise that is comprehensive, harmonious, and excellent for your health.
 You exercise both your muscles and your cardiovascular endurance, which is particularly important in avoiding the complications associated with diabetes.
 Each at his own pace, an intense half hour or a leisurely half-day tour will do you a world of good!

-In case you’re short on time to get organised or if you’re lacking inspiration, we have put together some great ideas for discovering the city while getting some exercise done.
+In case you’re short on time to get organised or if you’re lacking inspiration, we have put together some great ideas for you to discover Mexico City while getting some exercise done!

-Free guided walking tours of Mexico City.
+Free guided walking tours

-Bicycle rentals and guided tours.
+Bicycle rentals and tours